Stanley Harold Burch

 The article further stated that ‘five other sons’ were still serving.
 These were Reginald (Royal Welch Fusiliers), Arthur (Army Service Corps), John ‘Frederick’ (Royal Army Medical Corps), Ernest (4th Battalion, Somerset Light Infantry) and one other?

 The Bath newspaper of 9th November 1918 also carried a photograph of Stanley Burch.
 He is one of the few soldiers for whom we have a photograph.
 The caption gives him the rank of 'Gunner', whereas he is listed elsewhere as 'Bombardier' (a higher rank).
-In fact his medal card reveals that his official rank may have been 'Driver' and that he was previously a 'Lance Bombardier'.
+In fact his medal card has 'Lance Bombardier', but this is crossed out in favour of 'Driver'.

 This from www.findmypast.co.uk: